 At the very start, all of Zapdos’s stats will rise.
 Zapdos has naturally high Special Attack and decent Speed, so the stat boost will make it a tough foe to fight.
 It can attack using a powerful STAB Thunderbolt, and Drill Peck.
 It can also use Agility to boost Speed, and Light Screen to weaken your special attacks.

 Once you’ve downed Zapdos, it’s time to try and catch it.
 If you’ve already encountered Articuno and/or Moltres, you’re looking at basically the same procedure.
-Unless you’re confident, only throw Poké Balls when Zapdos is near the centre.
-Otherwise, patiently wait for it to fly back to the centre.
+Unless you’re confident, only throw Poké Balls when Zapdos is near the center.
+Otherwise, patiently wait for it to fly back to the center.
 Definitely use Ultra Balls, and feel free to feed it berries.